NaiboWang/HFL-CS6203-NaiboShiqi/README.md

 https://drive.google.com/file/d/13ffiBG9eFv_vZGPtpN0gbbS_mwxjkiPI/view?usp=sharing

 The docker file is round 19 GB, please download with patience.
-Before you download, I suggest you to log in with your Google Account.
+If you see a message `Sorry, you can't view or download this file at this time.`when downloading, you should first log in with your Google Account and then download, if you still cannot download after you download, you can contact me via email and I will copy the docker file to you.

 Please use run our docker file on Linux.

 Since we provide a docker file for you to run, so basically there is no library you need to install manually.
 I.e., you don't need to configure the environment manually.